 It’s significant that this case will be the first personal injury and wrongful death case to go to trial where there is a claim based on electronic throttle malfunction.
 We are making that claim in the case along with the claim involving the lack of a brake override system.
 The trial will also be the first where both of these claims are involved.
 Incidentally, our firm was one of the first in the country to file a lawsuit against Toyota alleging that SUA caused a personal injury and wrongful death.

-As a background for the Oklahoma case, it might be good to do a brief review.
 Beginning in 2008, Toyota recalled millions of vehicles worldwide when drivers began reporting vehicles would suddenly speed out of control and they were unable to slow down or stop.
 This resulted in numerous crashes resulting in serious injury and deaths.
 Toyota tried to blame the problem on faulty floor mats that they said trapped the accelerator pedal, and also sticky accelerator pedals.
 We are convinced based on our investigation that the problem is related to a defect in the vehicles’ electronic throttle control system.

 There are primarily three types of ongoing cases involving Toyota and its SUA problem.
 Those are the Multidistrict Litigation (MDL) consolidated under U.S. District Judge James Selna in Santa Ana, Calif.; a Judicial Council Coordinated Proceeding (JCCP) for California State cases, which was under the direction of Judge Anthony Mohr, but now is being overseen by Judge Lee Smalley Edmon of the Los Angeles Superior Court; and the individual personal injury, product liability and wrongful death cases, some of which are part of either the MDL or the JCCP, with the rest being litigated in various state courts on an individual case basis.